 Amps and Electrical Cords

-Check your electrical panel to determine how many amps your unit needs.
+Above all, check your electrical panel to determine how many amps your unit needs.
 It will always be either 15, 20, or 30 amps.

 The amps also affect what type of power cord your unit will have, although many manufacturers allow you to specify the type of cord you need when you make your purchase.

 When determining the cost, keep the energy use in mind.
-PTAC units use a considerable amount of energy to function, and that cost can add up if you’re using the unit daily.
+PTAC units use a considerable amount of energy to function, and consequently that cost can add up if you’re using the unit daily.
 While energy-efficient models generally cost more upfront, the long-term savings may make it worth your while.

 Unit Durability and Available Warranties